-If you’re looking for a family friendly Easter egg hunt (eierjacht/chasse aux oeufs) in Belgium, the best place to check is the website of your local municipality.
-Some Belgian municipalities organise Easter egg hunts on Sunday, such as Uccle’s free egg hunt in Wolvendael park at 3pm, while others are held on Easter Monday.
+If you’re looking for a family-friendly Easter egg hunt (eierjacht/chasse aux oeufs) in Belgium, the best place to check with your municipality.
+Some municipalities have Easter egg hunts on Sunday, such as Uccle’s free egg hunt in Wolvendaelpark at 3pm; others hold theirs on Easter Monday.

-There are also larger-scale hunts organised in specificed locations or by cultural sites, including massive egg hunts are held in parks around Belgium, such as Chlorophylle Park or Walibi Parc for those looking to get out of Brussels.
-There are some quirkier egg hunts to be found, too, such as the helicopter egg-drops in Thumaide, near Beloeil.
-Prizes are sometimes offered if you find a special chocolate egg or rabbit.
+There are also larger-scale hunts at cultural sites, including massive egg hunts at parks around Belgium.
+These include those at Chlorophylle Park or Walibi Parc for those looking outside Brussels.
+There are some quirkier egg hunts, too, such as the helicopter egg-drops in Thumaide.
+Prizes are for those that find a special chocolate egg or rabbit.

 Belgian Easter parades

 The best Easter parade in Belgium is arguably the horse-led parade Cavalcade de Herve.
-While the city of Herve in Wallonia is better known for its cheese, its parade on horseback attracts around 50,000 visitors each year.
+While Herve in Wallonia is better known for its cheese, its parade on horseback attracts around 50,000 visitors each year.
 Due to a lack of popularity when it originally started as a Carnival horse-led procession in 1867, it was later moved to Easter weekend.
-Today’s Easter parade in Cavalcade in Herve combines old and new traditions, with music, sporting and cultural events held alongside the main parade on Easter Monday, which includes everything from decorated carriages with Belgian draft horses to army tanks, clowns and children sporting egg-shaped paper mache heads.
+Today’s Easter parade in Cavalcade in Herve combines old and new traditions.
+There’s music, sporting, and cultural events alongside the main parade on Easter Monday.
+The parade includes everything from decorated carriages with Belgian draft horses to army tanks, clowns, and children sporting egg-shaped paper mache heads.
 Like every good Belgian event, it ends with a spectacular fireworks show.

 Spring festivals held over Easter